Seurat - Guided Clustering Tutorial

 Standard pre-processing workflow

 The steps below encompass the standard pre-processing workflow for scRNA-seq data in Seurat.
-These represent the creation of a Seurat object, the selection and filtration of cells based on QC metrics, data normalization and scaling, and the detection of highly variable features.
+These represent the selection and filtration of cells based on QC metrics, data normalization and scaling, and the detection of highly variable features.

 QC and selecting cells for further analysis